Security Audits

 What ClawHub checks

-ClawHub audits submitted release artifacts, including:
+ClawHub audits submitted release artifacts, including:- skill instructions or plugin metadata

 - declared environment variables and permissions